 The Columbia River Gorge is a national treasure.
 It contains an unparalleled combination of scenery, geology, plants, wildlife, and multicultural history.
 In November 1986, Congress recognized the world-class significance of the Gorge when it passed the Columbia River Gorge National Scenic Area Act.

-The Congress's proceedings and debates of the 99th Congress capture this significance:
+Congress's proceedings and debates capture this significance: